 And Rachel too.

-Because they are everywhere you go, and for a donation to the Royal British Legion ~ a pound for a poppy, you can pin one of these to your coat.
-The appeal raises millions for the care of British Veterans and their dependents, and by the 11th hour of the 11th day of the 11th month, the whole country is decked in solidarity-red for remembrance, and silence is observed to honor those who were lost.
+For a donation to the Royal British Legion ~ a pound for a poppy, you can pin one of these to your coat.
+The appeal raises millions for the care of British Veterans and their dependents, and by the 11th hour of the 11th day of the 11th month, the whole country is decked in solidarity-red for Remembrance.

 We read the paper and learned the significance of the Poppy.

 As the years went by, other wars and more loss, “between the crosses, row on row, that mark our place…” to what was the war to end all wars, the first world war.
 Flanders Fields were the battlefields in France where so many were lost, the “western front”. . . is now covered in poppies for remembrance.
 And a beautiful heartbreaking poem was written:

 The first Poppy Day was celebrated in England in 1921, and has continued every year since.

 There will be no forgetting . . . the whole country shows their gratitude and old men wear their uniforms on the street with pride.
-I think maybe because when bombs literally fall on your house and your neighbor’s house, on your church, in your garden, you have a different relationship to war than others that don’t.You turn on the radio, and there’s Vera Lynn singing We’ll Meet Again back in the day with the voices of servicemen and their sweethearts singing along, and you can feel the heart in the moment, and your own connection to it . . .
+I think maybe because when bombs literally fall on your house and your neighbor’s house, on your church, in your garden, you have a different relationship to war than others who were mercifully spared that experience.You turn on the radio, and there’s Vera Lynn singing We’ll Meet Again back in the day with the voices of servicemen and their sweethearts singing along, and you can feel the heart in the moment, and your own connection to it . . .

 And we ended up with a bouquet of them for our kitchen counter.